mykelalvis/Lynker-ioos-KB/KB/Release Engineering/configuration management.md

 Configuration management concerns itself with producing an output (the [[environment]]) that can be determined to be valid or not.
 A valid environment is one that possesses all the relevant attributes; an invalid environment violates one or more of those attributes.

+Note that true determinism, especially in the philosophical sense, is basically impossible without direct access to omnipotence and omniscience.

 ### Temporal Determinism

 Temporal determinism is available only by inspection of the environment[^oxymoron].
 This is almost always the result of a reliance on "temporal requirements", which themselves rely on temporal external factors.
 Temporal requirements are usually easily detected due to non-specific temporal language, like "most recent" or "latest".